opentoolbox-gh/geo-sharer/README.md

 ### Prerequisites

-Ensure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+- Ensure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+- Add values for `GOOGLE_MAPS_API_KEY` and `API ENDPOINT` the `App.tsx`

 ### Running the Application